bclynch/pomb-old/README.md

 *AFTER ONLINE*

 - Flesh out user profile - Would be nice to have stats for countries visited + % of world etc
 - DB security
+- Make sure we have efficient api calls and put some limiters on things like tripbyid so we dont get back all juncture or something when not required
 - Disqus comments??
 - Google Analytics - Page views working at least (on pomb gmail...
 Make domain email)
 - Share buttons for posts / trips / junctures - in progress